Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "Goodnight, Miss Eyre."

-Negative: None of the characters in this American TV adaptation even try for a British accent.
-The writing also wasn't faithful enough to make for a truly accurate Rochester.
-Cheesy TV lines and melodramatic breakneck kisses abound, making it difficult to allow that Heston is trying his best and doing an admirable job given the circumstances.
+Cons: None of the characters in this American TV adaptation even try for a British accent.
+The writing also wasn't faithful enough to make for an accurate Rochester.
+Cheesy TV lines and melodramatic breakneck kisses abound, making it difficult to find anything redeemable in Heston’s performance.

 "What the devil do you think you're doing..."